kedacore/keda-docs/content/docs/2.1/concepts/authentication.md

       kind: ClusterTriggerAuthentication
 ```

 By default, Secrets loaded from a `secretTargetRef` must be in the same namespace as KEDA is deployed in (usually `keda`).
-This can be overridden by setting a `$KEDA_CLUSTER_OBJECT_NAMESPACE` environment variable for the `keda-operator` container.
+This can be overridden by setting a `KEDA_CLUSTER_OBJECT_NAMESPACE` environment variable for the `keda-operator` container.

 Defining a `ClusterTriggerAuthentication` works almost identically to a `TriggerAuthentication`, except there is no `metadata.namespace` value: